hsgwa/CARET_doc/docs/design/software_architecture/caret_analyze.md

 # CARET_analyze

-caret_analyze is a package that loads trace data and architecture files and provides developers with a Python API for configuration and evaluation
+caret_analyze is a package that loads trace data and architecture files and provides Python APIs for configuration and evaluation.

 See [CARET analyze API document](https://tier4.github.io/CARET_analyze/) for the API of each class.